National Archives at Riverside Volunteer Program

 Volunteers should have an interest in American history, genealogy or archival management, and should be able to spend at least six hours a week on assigned tasks.
 Interns should expect to commit to 120-140 hours over the course of an academic quarter or semester.

-- All volunteer positions assist only during our normal open hours: 8:00 a.m. - 4:30 p.m., Monday - Friday and the first Saturday of each month, excluding Federal holidays.
+- All volunteer positions assist only during our normal open hours: 9:00 a.m. - 4:00 p.m., Monday - Friday, excluding Federal holidays.

 - Some staff aides work in groups, while others work on individual projects.